-With the shock of intense pain, events jolted back to their normal pace.
-There followed a jumbled flash of intense experience – blinding light, sound and pressure, pain and tumbling, and uncountable glancing blows against rock.
+Intense pain!
+A jumbled flash of intense experience – blinding light, sound and pressure, tumbling, and uncountable glancing blows against rock.

 It ended as quickly as it began.
 Late afternoon sunlight illuminated his trajectory of torment, out and away from the mountain.